 Quoting unnamed sources, it said Olympus had moved the impaired securities off its books -- a trick known in Japanese as tobashi -- to prevent painful writedowns that would have followed the adoption of fair value accounting in fiscal 2000.

-Olympus shares started tumbling in October after sacked CEO Michael Woodford went public with his assertions.
-Woodford says he was sacked for asking questions internally about several unusual M&A payments, but Olympus says he was fired for his management style and lack of understanding of Japanese culture.
+Olympus shares started tumbling in October when Woodford was sacked.
+Woodford says he was fired for asking questions internally about several unusual M&A payments, but Olympus says the Briton was fired for his management style and lack of understanding of Japanese culture.

-Daio Paper Corp shares were untraded on Friday, having been put on the stock exchange's supervisory list the day before because Daio said it would likely miss a November 14 deadline for posting its first-half results.
+Daio Paper Corp closed down 18.8 percent on Friday, having been put on the stock exchange's supervisory list the day before because Daio said it would likely miss a November 14 deadline for posting its first-half results.

 Mototaka Ikawa, 47, who stepped down as Daio chairman on September 16, borrowed 10.6 billion yen ($140 million) from seven Daio subsidiaries and diverted the money to his own accounts, the firm revealed last month.

-(Reporting by Soham Chatterjee in Bangalore; Writing by Linda Sieg; Editing by Mark Bendeich)
+(Additional reporting by Soham Chatterjee in Bangalore; Nathan Layne, Mari Saito and Kiyoshi Takenaka in Tokyo; Writing by Linda Sieg; Editing by Mark Bendeich)